Amazon Redshift Pricing: An Ultimate Guide

 Redshift spectrum pricing

-Redshift spectrum is a serverless offering that allows running SQL queries directly against an AWS S3 data lake and it’s priced based on data scanned per TB.
+Redshift spectrum is a serverless offering that allows running SQL queries directly against an AWS S3 data lake.
+Redshift is priced based on data scanned per TB.

 Amazon Redshift allows you to grab additional resources as needed and release them when they are not needed.
-Every day of typical usage up to one hour is free but every second beyond that is charged for additional resource usage.
+Every day of typical usage up to one hour is free.
+However, every second beyond that is charged for additional resource usage.